CleverCloud/documentation/content/doc/addons/cellar.md

   Tested with Python 3.6.

   This script uses boto, the old implementation of the aws-sdk in python.
-Make sure to not use boto3, the API is completely different.
 The host endpoint is `cellar-c2.services.clever-cloud.com` (verify the `CELLAR_ADDON_HOST` variable value in the Clever Cloud console, from the **Information** option).

   ```python
   from boto.s3.key import Key